Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Introduction

-Inspired by works mentioned above, we will determine the curvature and the Hubble constant simultaneously using the Hubble expansion rate directly provided by the proposed differential ages of galaxies (also known as cosmic chronometers) \citep{2002ApJ...573...37J} in combination with the six time delay measurements published by the $H_0$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW) collaboration \citep{2020MNRAS.498.1420W}.
-A cosmological model-independent method named \textit{cosmography} is used to reconstruct distances instead of the polynomial expansion \citep{2019PhRvL.123w1101C,2020ApJ...897..127W,2021MNRAS.503.2179Q}.
-For a non-exhaustive set of references on cosmography, see \citep{2015CQGra..32m5007V,2019IJMPD..2830016C,2016PhRvD..94h3525D,2019NatAs...3..272R,2015ApJ...815...33R}.
-The advantage of cosmography consists in assuming only the homogeneity and isotropy of the Universe, only considering the decomposition of scale factor around the present time.
+In this paper, we will determine the curvature parameter and the Hubble constant simultaneously using the direct measurements of Hubble expansion rates provided by the proposed differential ages of passively evolving galaxies (also known as cosmic chronometers) \citep{2002ApJ...573...37J}, focusing on six SGL time-delay measurements released by the $H_0$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW) collaboration \citep{2020MNRAS.498.1420W}.
+For the purpose of distance reconstruction, instead of the polynomial expansion, we will use a method named \textit{cosmography} \citep{2019PhRvL.123w1101C,2020ApJ...897..127W,2021MNRAS.503.2179Q}.
+Examples of using cosmographic approach can be found in e.g. \citep{2015CQGra..32m5007V,2019IJMPD..2830016C,2016PhRvD..94h3525D,2019NatAs...3..272R,2015ApJ...815...33R}.
+The advantage of cosmography consists in minimal prior assumptions about the Universe (only its homogeneity and isotropy) and in using the expansion of the Hubble function around the present time, which is much more physical than polynomial expansion of distance.
 This paper is organized as follows: In Sec.
 2, we present the methodology and observational data.
 The results and discussion are given in Sec.
 3. Finally, we summarize our findings in Sec.
 4.